salyh/elasticsearch-security-plugin/README.md

 Elasticsearch has announced their plans for a security product called "Shield" (http://www.elasticsearch.org/overview/shield).

 So currently the future of this plugin is uncertain.
-If there is enough feedback and a obvious need for free plugin like this one ("Shield" seems to be commercial so you have to pay for it?) maybe the effort continues.
+If there is enough feedback (and/or donations) and a obvious need for free plugin like this one ("Shield" seems to be commercial so you have to pay for it?) maybe the effort continues.

 elasticsearch-security-plugin
 =============================